tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - "Pretty much everything we ever owned, we sold way too early.
 If you’re very cheap in buying, it’s hard to be as comfortable when something has doubled or tripled, even if it’s still good." — Greenblatt
 - "One of the beauties of the pain that people have to take in underperformance is that, if it did not exist, everyone would do what we do." — Greenblatt
 - The best strategy is the one you can stick to in good and bad times.
+- So if you have a way to value businesses that’s disciplined and makes sense, you should be able to take advantage of other people’s emotions.

 # Will Danoff